markpsmi/ICO/OpenshiftVMware/README.md

 ## Workflow Input Variables

 The workflow has many input variables.
 Most are one time changes that can be updated after importing the workflow.
-All the one time parameter have default values with no operator override so they will not show up during Executing the workflow unless change the override option.
-The variables that have override option are things like IP address, cluster name,etc that change with each execution.
+All the one time parameters have default values with no operator override so they will not show up during execution of the workflow unless you change the override option.
+The variables that have override options are things like IP address, cluster name,etc that are variables that need to be changed with each execution.